Most Popular Sports in China

 8. Yoga

 What?
 Yoga?
 Why is it on the list?
 Is that even a sport?
-Well, it may not be a sport in other countries.
-But in China, it is a sport.
-And it is a very popular one too.
+Well, it may not be a sport in other countries, but in China, it is a sport, and it is a very popular one, too.

-The China Yoga Association was established in 1992, and since then, modern yoga has started gaining popularity.
 The government of China is also backing yoga.
 They have declared June 21 as National Yoga Day.
 Today, there are many yoga training institutions in China, and they are full of learners.

 9. Snooker

 Nope, there is no typo.
-Snooker is a type of sport; maybe you haven’t heard of it.
+Snooker is a sport; maybe you haven’t heard of it.
 It is also a relatively new sport in China, but its popularity is growing rapidly.
 Okay, let’s tell you what the game is first.

-Have you played pool?
-At least the mobile game “8 ball pool?”
-Snooker is similar to pool in many ways.
 Both snooker and pool are cue games played on a board with pockets.
-But the table size is smaller in snooker.
-And the pool has 15 balls, while snooker has 21.
+However, the snooker table is smaller.
+The pool has 15 balls, while the snooker has 21.

-Snooker has been played in China only since the 1980s.
-The first snooker club in China was established in the city of Shenzhen.
-But like many other sports, the people of China mastered the game very quickly.
-A decade later, they began to win international tournaments, and the popularity of the game increased.
+Snooker has been played in China since the 1980s.
+The first snooker club was established in the city of Shenzhen.
+Like many other sports, the people of China mastered the game very quickly.

 Ding Junhui is one of the most successful snooker players from China.
-He won several ranking events, including the U.K. Championship and the World Open.
-Lately, the government of China is also backing the sport.
+He has won several ranking events, including the U.K. Championship and the World Open.

 10. Bicycling

-When you ride your bicycle, that is not a sport.
-But when you are competing with your buddies, that is a sport.
 And this support is quite popular among the Chinese people.
 How did it start in the country?
-Like some of the other countries, European missionaries get the credit once again.
+Like some other countries, European missionaries get the credit once again.

 The cycle became a popular mode of transport in the 1930s.
 A few decades later, the Chinese government also promoted bicycles as a form of transport.
-Soon different bicycling competitions were held across the country, and it began to get popular.

 The Olympics added a bicycling event in 1984.
 China won 31 medals in the event, including nine gold medals.
 The success in the Olympics motivated more people to get into the sport.